baamenabar/cv/_includes/cv.md

 While one showed me the magic of doing CSS with compass/sass, the other marveled me with the MVC framework CodeIgniter.

 Again I integrated a modified version of my **[jQuery File Upload and Crop](https://github.com/baamenabar/jQuery-File-Upload-and-Crop)** project, for the administration of banners, it was a great success with the admins of the site.

+In May 2013 addapted the [Simplecart-JS](https://github.com/wojodesign/simplecart-js) library to make a quotation cart for the site.
+It works completely in the front end, using localstorage and cookies to manage the “session”.

 ----